-(Posts: Bulk Edit feature – Author options)
+(Posts: Bulk Edit feature – Author settings)

-To change post authorship for a single post, select the item from the Table of Posts and click on Quick Edit …
+To change post authorship for an individual post item, select the post from your Table of Posts and click on the ‘Quick Edit’ link …

-(Quick Edit: Post editing options – Author menu)
+(Quick Edit section – Author menu)

 (‘Author’ drop-down menu)